 Electropolishing is an electrochemical process by which surface material is removed by anodic dissolution.
 Electropolishing removes surface material, beginning with the high points within the microscopic surface texture.
-By removing these points, the electropolishing process will improve the surface finish of a metal such as stainless steel, nickel, aluminum and hastelloy, leaving a smoother and more reflective surface.
+By removing these points, the electropolishing process will improve the surface finish of a metal such as stainless steel, nickel, aluminum, and Hastelloy, leaving a smoother and more reflective surface.
+Common parts and components electropolished include tanks, piping, fittings, rods, discs, large parts & surfaces, and more.

 Harrison Electropolishing is a leading provider of electropolishing services for industrial and high purity industries.
 Since our opening in 1980 we have continually worked to expand and improve our services.
 Today, with over 50 employees and expanded operating hours, Harrison Electropolishing is well suited to provide electropolish services for a multitude of industries.